Work

 • Features exposed castellated steel beams and floor-to-ceiling glass.

-• Pursuing Living Building Challenge Petal certification.
+• Living Building Challenge Certified.

 BWP Watershed 30